svgeesus/EuroMPE/Duophonic/pitch-dac.md

 ## Vref connection

 A pair of op-amps (one non inverting for VrefP, one inverting for VrefN) per pitch DAC for (required) kelvin connections.
 AD5781 datasheet uses AD8676 ($6.89/1) dual op-amp for Vref buffers, which is 12 uV Vos low noise rail-to-rail.
 R/R does not seem to be needed for a 5V output on ±12 or ±9.5 rails.
+Low input bias is specifically needed to achieve the rated performance.

 DAC input resistance is highly code-dependent.
 For AD5781ARUZ, lowest (around 5kΩ) which is 1mA at 5V.

 ## Output conditioning

 With a 5V ref and an output buffer [unity OP-C, no external components] this gives ±5V output (10 octaves) which includes Note-ON voltage, global pitchbend, and per-note pitchbend.
 Note that this does not cover the full MIDI note range of 128 notes = 10.66 octaves.
-Is that an issue in practice?
+Not an issue in practice.

 Op-amps here need a max Vos of 100μV (1LSB), preferably better.
+Input bias current however is not as crucial here.
+AD8675 is the Analog Devices recommendation.

 Are chopper amps suitable here?
 LT1150 operates on 12V bipolar supples, has 10μV max offset.
 Mouser $9.04 each, $8.28/10, $5.99/25 so go for 25 = 141.25 be damn sure they work first! **OPA4192D** (quad, SOIC-14 which performs better than the TSSOP) 8μV (typ) 50μV (max) $3.67/10 seems good, probably adequate (common-mode input to within 100mV of each rail) and cheaper.
 Note however Fig. offset voltage vs. common-mode voltage, bad results between 3V and 1.5V from positive rail (i.e. 9 to 10.5V on 12V rails) - not suitable as 10V distribution amp?

-**No** In the analog domain this is summed [inv OP-D] with -2V offset (to make range -3 to +8V), and offset trim (on the 2V divider).
-This op-amp also provides trimmable gain scaling to ensure an accurate 1V/oct over a 9.8 octave range (avoiding calibrating at the ends for offset errors).
-Thus the DAC should perform the inversion, so re-inverted by the inverting mixer.

-2V offset from 20k + 30k resistors [both E24 values] plus trimmer (for precision 2V, and also trimming DAC offset), buffered and inverted with [inv OP-E] 2 × 10k resistors.
-Watch TC on those 20k, 30k resistive divider.

-**Yes** just do the offset trim in the digital domain, avoiding errors from a 2V offset and the more complex Vref connection.
-Output remains simply -5 to +5V.
-Gain trimming still needed, so OP-D still required sadly, unless it can be combined with the output op-amp somehow.

-Summing from 2 × 10k resistors; gain trim from the third 10k resistor  + 10 ohm?
-3250 wirewound trimmer (but needs small compensating resistors, half of the trimmer value, on the input) plus current limiting innie 47R resistor and cap.
-3/4 of a quad array.
-In total, 1.5 quad arrays per channel (3 per pair of channels). **No, need to use a complete array to get benefit of within-package matching:**

-LT5400 A-grade resistor pack.
-0.01% _within-package_ matching, 0.2ppm/°C within-package drift and 8ppm/°C absolute drift.

-"Note 6: (∆R/R)CMRR (Matching for CMRR) is a metric for the contribution of error from the LT5400 when used in a difference configuration using the specific resistor pairs of R1/R2 and R4/R3"

-"The LT5400 specifies matching in the most conservative possible way.
-In each device, the ratio error of the largest of the four resistors to the smallest of the four resistors meets the specified matching level."

-3250 has 5% tolerance, 10Ω has effective resolution of 1.3% (130 mΩ), tempco ±50ppm/C
-Maybe better to use a non-wirewound on such a small resistance.
-Or use a high value, in parallel with one resistor of the divider to lower the value slightly.
-Jumper selects which one to lower.

-Needs error analysis to be sure the error budget from resistor matching is reasonable.
-Breadboard this with OPA2777PA to measure performance, in particular gain error and offsets.
-Assume  0.01% quad resistor pack, possibly with trimmers too.
-Needs DAC on a SOIC to DIP breakout board [GOT].

-at 10k, 0.01% (100ppm) is 1 ohm; 0.025% (250ppm) is 2.5 ohm
-10,001/9999 gain gives a 1mv error on +5V, far too big.
-Overall gain will need trimming.

 Note "This unity-gain difference amplifier (equal resistors) causes the input difference voltage (V2-V1) to be impressed on R5; the resulting current flows to the load.
 The offset voltage, however, is applied directly to the noninverting input and is amplified by +2 – like a noninverting amplifier (G = 1 + R2/R1).
 Thus, a 10-mV offset voltage creates 20 mV across R5, producing a 20mA output current offset.
 A -10-mV offset would create a -20-mA output current (current sinking from the load)."

-3 op-amps per channel = 12 for 4 voice, plus 2-op-amps for DAC vref driving per voice = 8 for 4 voice.
+3 op-amps per channel = 6